-Digital literacy is much broader than individual capacity to read and communicate online.
-Digital literacy is important for self-reliant digital skills across a broad range of devices.
-Digital literacy also includes, among others; critical comprehension of online material, digital communication in a variety of forms (email, discussion forums, chat rooms and webinars), online and collaborative publishing; and cloud storage and sharing.
+Digital literacy requires a suite of self-reliant skills across a broad range of devices, portals and work activities .
+It also includes the critical comprehension and evaluation of online material, communication in a variety of digital forms, (email, discussion forums, work team apps, chat rooms and webinars), online and collaborative publishing; and cloud storage and sharing.

 - The components of digital literacy.

 - How digital literacy connects to work skills for students.

 - Strategies to embed student digital literacy into training delivery (email, calendar, document storage and publishing)